Arehns/ArduinoTDD/README.md

 INTRODUCTION
 ------------

+This is a thesis project for Software test and aims to show how TDD code can reveal insights of how Arduino code works.

 The Administration Menu module displays the entire administrative menu tree (and most local tasks) in a drop-down menu, providing administrators one- or two-click access to most pages.
 Other modules may also add menu links to the